Steve Chan bio photo

 2019

-Stochastic Gradient Descent (SGD) Algorithm for Ascertaining Apropos Weights in the Fast Training of Support Vector Machines
+Stochastic Gradient Descent (SGD) Algorithm for Ascertaining Apropos Weights in the Fast Training of Support Vector Machines (SVMs)

 Excerpt from my publication: [Fast Training of Support Vector Machine for Forest Fire Prediction]